-This intricate, winding pas de deux finds a man and woman intertwined around one another as they push and pull their way through an accelerated, buzzing score by Rouse.
+Martins’ The Infernal Machine finds a man and woman intertwined as they push and pull their way through a buzzing score.

 Set to the score of the same name by the Pulitzer Prize-winning American composer Christopher Rouse, The Infernal Machine is a pas de deux that was created by Peter Martins for the 10th anniversary of New York City Ballet’s Diamond Project in 2002.
 Rouse has written the following about the score: